-Pershore Cemetery is owned and managed by Pershore Town Council.
+Pershore Cemetery is owned and managed by Pershore Town Council, who are a corporate member of the Institute of Cemetery and Crematorium Management.

 This page aims to provide you with information about the cemetery and various aspects relating to burials.
 It also explains your responsibilities as owners of the rights over grave spaces at the cemetery.